 What Does "Good" Look Like at Each Price Point?

-Enterprise deployments, multi-location businesses, or high-ticket verticals (medical, legal, real estate) where call quality and integration depth matter.
+Enterprise deployments, multi-location businesses, or high ticket verticals (medical, legal, real estate) where call quality and integration depth matter.
 At this level you're typically getting dedicated support, custom voice personas, multi-language capability, and reporting dashboards.

 Typical ROI Timelines

-- Medical clinic (average visit value: $200): Recovering 10 missed appointments/month = $2,000/month recovered.
-Agent cost: $997/month.
-Payback: immediate (month 1 positive ROI).
+- Medical clinic (average visit value: $200): recovering 10 missed appointments/month = $2,000/month recovered.
+Month 1 positive ROI.

-- Law firm (average consultation value: $800): Recovering 3 after-hours leads/month = $2,400/month.
-Agent cost: $1,500/month.
-Payback: month 1.
+- Law firm (average consultation value: $800): recovering 3 after hours leads/month = $2,400/month.
+Month 1 positive ROI.

-- Home services (average job value: $350): Recovering 8 missed calls/month = $2,800/month.
-Agent cost: $997/month.
-Payback: month 1.
+- Home services (average job value: $350): recovering 8 missed calls/month = $2,800/month.
+Month 1 positive ROI.

-- E-commerce (average order value: $120): Recovering 20 support calls that would have churned = $2,400 retained.
-Agent cost: $800/month.
-Payback: month 1–2.
+- E-commerce (average order value: $120): recovering 20 support calls that would have churned = $2,400 retained.
+Payback in month 1 or 2.

 When DIY Actually Makes Sense